badlydr4wn/chat-prefixes/README.md

-**Coloured Preview**: [Download this page](https://raw.githubusercontent.com/badlydr4wn/srp-chat-prefixes/refs/heads/main/README.md) and view in [Visual Studio Code](https://code.visualstudio.com)instead.
+**Coloured Preview**: [Download this page](https://raw.githubusercontent.com/badlydr4wn/srp-chat-prefixes/refs/heads/main/README.md) and view in [Visual Studio Code](https://code.visualstudio.com) instead.

 # 🌴 Sydney Roleplay Staff - Chat Prefixes
 Chat Prefixes are special snippets that you can paste before your messages and add a little bit more formality as staff.
 They are completely decorative and it's up to you whether you want to use them.
 A tutorial on how to use them is found below. (**📚 Tutorial**)